 Data Protection Officer contact details:

-If you are not satisfied with our response to a complaint you have made, or think we aren’t complying with data protection law, you can make a complaint to the UK data protection regulator – the Information Commissioner’s Office:
+If you are not satisfied with our response to a complaint you have made, or think we are not complying with data protection law, you can make a complaint to the Information Commissioner’s Office:

 Address: Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF